HelgeSverre/ollama-gui/README.md

-# Ollama GUI: Local Web Interface for interacting with your Ollama API.

 <p align="center">
   <img src=".github/header.png" alt="Ollama GUI logo">
 </p>

+# Ollama GUI: Web Interface for chatting with your local LLMs.

-Ollama GUI serves as a web interface for [ollama.ai](https://ollama.ai/download), a tool that enables running Large Language Models (LLMs) on your local machine while offering API interaction.
-This web application connects to your local Ollama API and features a basic chat UI, primarily constructed using [LangUI](https://www.langui.dev/) components.
+Ollama GUI is a web interface for [ollama.ai](https://ollama.ai/download), a tool that enables running Large Language Models (LLMs) on your local machine.

 ## 🛠 Installation